tijayfly/nautipilot/README.md

 ## Autopilot for MSFS Boats & Ships

 ### Description
 A SimConnect application which enables automatic navigation for seafaring vessels in MSFS.
-It constantly measures the deviation between TRK and DTK, then makes automatic rudder inputs as required to stay on course.
+It constantly measures the deviation between TRK and BRG, then makes automatic rudder inputs as required to stay on course.

 ### Download and Operation
 Download the latest release from this page, then follow the README inside.
 TLDR it's super simple, just extract and run.